 Using sulfuryl fluoride pesticide products properly and legally requires a license, calibrated equipment, and expertise.
 If you have doubts about a professional, you can:

 In several studies, rats, mice, rabbits, and dogs breathed air with several different levels of sulfuryl fluoride for three months.
 When air levels were at 30 parts per million (ppm) or less, no health effects were observed in any animal.
 This level is 30 times higher than what is legally allowed in homes prior to reentry.
-At higher levels, effects such as inflamed airways, discolored teeth, inactivity, drooling, tremors, muscle spams, incoordination, and brain damage were observed.
+At higher levels, effects such as inflamed airways, discolored teeth, inactivity, drooling, tremors, muscle spasms, incoordination, and brain damage were observed.

 In similar studies, rats and dogs breathed air with sulfuryl fluoride for one to two years.
 There were no effects to dogs when air levels were at 20 parts per million (ppm).
 At this same level, some rats had discolored teeth but no other effects.